openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/payment/simple-book-with-payment/README.md

 ## 'Implemented' tests

-Update `test.json` as follows to enable 'Implemented' testing for this feature:
+Update `default.json` within `packages/openactive-integration-tests/config/` as follows to enable 'Implemented' testing for this feature:

 ```json
 "implementedFeatures": {